 The narrowing of the kidney channel (also known as UPJ stenosis) obstructs the flow of urine coming from the kidneys.
 It should be treated surgically when it begins to damage the kidney function.

 This narrowing can be corrected through the endoscopic technique (endopyelotomy), by means of an equipment set like video camera, medical instruments, and laser unit, where the narrowing region is expanded to normalize the passage of urine.

 The procedure, considered the first choice due to its great results, is the mini-laparoscopic technique, in which the kidney is accessed through 3 to 4 incisions of 3 to 5 mm in diameter.
 In this surgery, called pyeloplasty, the narrowed segment is extirpated and a reconstruction of the ureter and kidney is done, thus eliminating the obstructive factor.

 Children, usually accompanied by their parents, are cared for in a large room, decorated with children’s theme, in order to make the environment cozy and suitable for the clinical evaluation.
 In the same manner, the waiting period occurs in a room provided with audiovisual resources which aims the patient’s full entertainment.
 Next to it, we also offer a bathroom with a diaper changing table for the mothers’ convenience, but mostly for the comfort of children.

-Residency in Pediatrics at the Hospital Infantil Albert Sabin em>
+Residency in Pediatrics at Children’s Hospital Albert Sabin

-Residence in Pediatric Nephrology at the Federal University of São Paulo (UNIFESP) em>
+Residency in Pediatric Nephrology at the Federal University of São Paulo (UNIFESP)